Isla Fisher: 1985–2001: Early acting credits

 Fisher made her first on-screen appearances in commercials on Australian television at the age of 9, and made her professional acting debut in 1993 with two guest-starring roles in the children's television shows Bay City and Paradise Beach.
 At 18, with her mother's help, she published two teen novels, Bewitched and Seduced by Fame.
 In a 2005 interview with Sunday Mirror, she said that had she not been successful as an actress, she would probably have been a full-time writer.

 Between 1994 and 1997, Fisher played Shannon Reed, a young woman who develops anorexia, on the Australian soap opera Home and Away.
 In a 1996 interview with The Sun-Herald, she spoke of her success and experiences on the show: "I would be stupid to let it go to my head because it could all end tomorrow and I would just fade back into obscurity.
 I like working on Home and Away but it's a heavy workload so I get stressed out a lot.
 We work about 15 hours a day, including the time it takes to learn lines.
 I know a lot of people work those sort of hours but I think we really feel it because most of us are young and fairly inexperienced.
 But I am very grateful because it is good experience.
 It's like an apprenticeship, but we do it in front of 20 million people so all our mistakes are up for the world to see."
 For her performance in the series, Fisher received nominations for Most Popular New Talent at the 1995 Logie Awards, and for Most Popular Actress at the 1997 ceremony.

-After leaving the soap, Fisher enrolled at L'École Internationale de Théâtre Jacques Lecoq, a theatre and arts training school in Paris, and went on to appear in pantomime in the United Kingdom.
+After leaving Home and Away, Fisher enrolled at L'École Internationale de Théâtre Jacques Lecoq, a theatre and arts training school in Paris, and went on to appear in pantomime in the United Kingdom.
 She also toured with Darren Day in the musical Summer Holiday; appeared in the London theatre production of Così, and played an ill-fated member of an elite group of international students in the German slasher film Swimming Pool (2001).